 If you’ve been injured by another motorist while riding your bike, it’s important to know your legal options.
 When you contact Trantolo & Trantolo, your dedicated legal team will help gather evidence to prove the driver was at fault and help you navigate your medical treatment.

-Bicycle Helmet Laws on Long Island
+What Are the Bicycle Helmet Laws on Long Island?

 In New York State, all bicyclists under 14 years old are required to wear a bicycle helmet as an operator or passenger.
 There is no law that requires adults to wear a bicycle helmet, unless they are working cyclists.